tabhero/chrome-extension/README.md

 - The app popup exists within the context of a single chrome tab.
 On switching chrome tabs, the popup should backup the state into the chrome storage and then a new app popup should be instantiated, loading data associated with the new tab from the storage.
 - When a browser tab changes, only the ID of the associated link in the DB should remain the same.
 Other fields like favicon, title and other web resources would get the lastest value from the new tab.
 This would result in an auto-update of the fields of that link.
 So when the title/favicon of a website is changed, our DB gets that change.
 Also, when a tab changes, we use the tab's url to find the link having that url in the DB.
 Because of this, the URL would automatically also persist like the ID.
 - Links get autocleaned, but tags and collections don't.
 This means when a link is no longer associated with any tag or collection, it gets deleted from the DB.
 But if a tag or collection is no longer associated with any link, it remains in the DB.
+- There is one backend and multiple frontends.
+The backend state represents the persistent state (there are intermediate persistent states, like chrome.local.storage, but ignore those for now).
+For each frontend, the frontend state will be initialised from the backend state on startup.
+For each write operation to the frontend state, the backend state will be updated to match the frontend state.
+As a result of this model:
+    - The frontend state is not reactive.
+For example, if we change the state in frontend X, that state change will not be reflected in frontend Y until Y is restarted.
+    - We don't have to handle state conflicts between the frontend and the backend.
+The frontend state takes precedence and overwrites the backend state.
+    - When frontend X is switched off, there is no guarantee that on the next startup, the state of X will be the same as before switching off.
+This is because frontend Y might have overwritten the backend state that X is initialised from.
+We can have this guarantee only for the very last frontend that wrote to the backend.

 ## Anomalies